Greek tragedy: Euripides

-Demos: An Exploration of People and Democracy in Greek Tragedy
+Fragmentary Greek tragedy

+Although only 32 full-length plays survive, many further works are attested in fragments.
+Aeschylus, for example, produced at least 70 further works which exist only in fragments.

+The demos in Greek tragedy

-The role of the audience in a Greek Tragedy is to become part of that theatrical illusion, to partake in the act as if they were part of it.
+The role of the audience in a Greek tragedy is to become part of that theatrical illusion, to partake in the act as if they were part of it.
 "The Demos in Greek Tragedy", frequently addresses the works of Euripides.
 The way he addresses the audience through his plays is usually implied and never made obvious, as that would not only break the narrative that is being constructed, it would also fail to subject the disbelief of the audience.
 The article notes how often the audience is incorporated as being representative of the expected demos, usually by having silent actors, or individuals who are part of the Tragedy, be seated with the audience, to ensure that the actor is engaging with the audience.